You know I couldn’t resist.

 The area that the train traverses is practically untouched and absolutely gorgeous.
 The only way to access the area is by train or by foot.
 On the train, you get to see it all.
 Every train car has its own outdoor car attached.
 It’s really great because there is plenty of room for everyone and you don’t have to fight for space.

-I’m not sure I would love being in the outdoor car in the height of summer, but the indoor cars are air-conditioned, so if you aren’t interested in photography, the summer is still a good time to ride.
+I’m not sure I would love to be in the outdoor car in the height of summer, but the indoor cars are air-conditioned, so if you aren’t interested in photography, the summer is still a good time to ride.

 Now back to Tuzigoot National Monument for a moment.
 Mr. Misadventures was not satisfied with the responses that the national park rangers provided, nor the initial scouting that we did, so during the week after a train trip he did more research and the following weekend we headed to Cottonwood (a cute little wine town), also off of 89A to Dead Horse Ranch State Park where at the end of Flycatcher Road you have the PERFECT shot of the monument.
 Sure would be nice if national and state parks spoke with each other and knew the local area!